ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    ![pictures](pictures/channel_CC_tab.png)

-### Promotional packages tab

-The Promotional packages tab in New Order shows the promotional packages available for the current customer and order context.

-Only packages that are active, valid for the current date, and applicable to the current order conditions are displayed.

-The tab shows the following fields:

-- **Name**
-- **Code**
-- **Valid from**
-- **Valid to**
-- **Qty**

-5. **Promotional packages** - The Promotional packages tab in New Order shows the promotional packages available for the current customer and order context.
+5. **Promotional packages** - This tab shows the promotional packages available for the current customer and order context.
+For details on how to use it, see [Promotional packages](#promotional-packages).

-Only packages that are active, valid for the current date, and applicable to the current order conditions are displayed.

-The panel shows the following fields:
-- Name
-- Code
-- Valid from
-- Valid to
-- Qty

 ### Product info